Education requirements for children aged 16 or 17

 Your child does not yet have a school-leaving qualification

-If your child does not yet have a school-leaving qualification, you can get child benefit as long as your child is in full-time education.
+If your child does not yet have a school-leaving qualification, you may qualify for child benefit as long as your child is in full-time education.

-If your child is studying at MBO level and has a student travel card from the Dutch Education Service (DUO), you can still get child benefit.
+If your child is studying at MBO level and has a student travel product from the Education Executive Agency (DUO), this will not affect your entitlement to child benefit.

 Your child already has a school-leaving qualification

-You can still get child benefit if your child already has a school leaving qualification.
+You may still qualify for child benefit if your child already has a school-leaving qualification.

-If your child gets a school-leaving qualification and then starts a new course of study or training, they may be able to apply for student finance from the Dutch Education Service (DUO).
+If your child gets a school-leaving qualification and then starts a new course of study or training, they may be able to apply for student finance from the Education Executive Agency (DUO).
 Student finance (studiefinanciering) helps with the costs of a course of study or training.

-Your child has been exempted from pursuing a school-leaving qualification
+Your child has been granted an exemption from obtaining a school-leaving qualification

 Your child may have an exemption because:

-• they have a diploma or testimonial from their training school and are following a suitable course of education, or
+• they have a diploma or testimonial from their training school and are following a suitable programme, or

 • they are disabled or in special education, or